 Legal Use of Medical Marijuana in Pennsylvania

-The Pennsylvania Department of Health has the responsibility of putting the Medical Marijuana Program into effect.
-The process of developing the rules and regulations for the possession, cultivation, and distribution of medical marijuana is ongoing, with the full implementation of the program expected to occur in late 2017 or early 2018.
+The Pennsylvania Department of Health is responsible for implementing the Medical Marijuana Program.
+The process of developing the rules and regulations for the possession, cultivation, and distribution of medical marijuana is ongoing, with the full implementation expected to occur in late 2017 or early 2018.

 Once the program is implemented, Pennsylvania residents with certain serious medical conditions may use medical marijuana on the recommendation of a Pennsylvania-licensed physician.
 The medical conditions that may qualify you for the medical marijuana program include: